luizrcruzo/dio-challenge-sql-nosql-db/README.md

 Deciding which is the best modern database is the biggest challenge for those who build systemic solutions.

-A relational/SQL or non-relational/NoSQL data structure are viable options.
+A relational or non-relational data structure are viable options.
 However we must keep in mind there are critical differences between the two.

 SQL databases are relational and NoSQL databases are non-relational.
 Using structured query language the SQL databases have a predefined schema, while NoSQL databases have dynamic schemas for unstructured data.